UBC-biol525D/UBC-biol525D.github.io/Topic_9/plotting_selection.md

 Just like before, we're going to need download the output files of the GWA and FST analyses from the server to our local computers.

-Use scp again to copy over the updated analysis folder that contains the fst_comparisons/ and the gwas/ folders.
+Use scp again to copy over the updated `analysis` folder that contains the `fst_comparisons/` and the `gwas/` folders we'll be working with.

 Lets start with *Fst*.